matthrice/groupme-mimic/README.md

 # GroupMe Mimic

-## Markov chaining your GroupMe friends history
+## Markov chaining your GroupMe friend's history

 Generates a bot capable of mimicking a GroupMe friend's language based on their history in a specific chat.